blueskyletters/blueskyletters.github.io/_drafts/how-to-get-out-of-a-reading-slump.md

   This is a tried and tested method.
 Romantic and young adult novels are written in simple styles and have appealing plots.
 Reading such books are less likely to make you bored.
 Reading a children's classic is also effective.
 The childish and innocent stories may refresh your minds and encourage you to read more.
 * **Re-read a Favourite**

+  Raid that bookshelf and pick up an easy favourite read!
+It will surely make a difference.
+You already know the story so it’s okay if your attention span zone out for a bit while you read or if you decide to stop in the middle.
+The goal is to get back your reading flow.
+* **Read a Collection of Short Stories**

+  We often under-rate short stories.
+They are actually a set of very good literary works!
+Try reading some short-stories.
+You don't need to pay give in a lot of effort to read them and finish them quickly.
+This way, you can feel a bit productive and hopefully get back your flow.

+*